-Activity Relevant standards Matters of discretion for the purpose of imposing conditions Matters of discretion for the purpose of granting or declining consent and imposing conditions RD16 Cancellation or variation of a consent notice (or condition within a consent notice) that was created as a result of a subdivision to protect an identified tree or trees on an allotment, except as specified in Rule 8.5.1.4 D6.
-Advice note: Nil. a.
+Activity Relevant standards Matters of discretion for the purpose of imposing conditions Matters of discretion for the purpose of granting o declining consent and imposing conditions local purpose reserve then that land can be developed for residential purposes in accordance with the wider outline development plan intentions.
+RD16 Cancellation or variation of a consent notice (or condition within a consent notice) that was created as a result of a subdivision to protect an identified tree or trees on an allotment, except as specified in Rule 8.5.1.4 D6.
+Nil. a.
 Rule 8.7.4.6 (i) a.
 Rule 8.8.12 i.
-1. Rule 8.5.1.3 RD16 applies where a s224 certificate has issued.
+Advice note: 1.
+Rule 8.5.1.3 RD16 applies where a s224 certificate has issued.
 Cancelling or varying a consent notice prior to issue of an s224 certificate requires a change to the resource consent conditions and is a discretionary activity under the Act.
-RD17 Within Areas 1, 2, 3, and 4 in Appendix 8.10.3023 East Papanui Outline Development Plan: a. subdivision and land use activities, other than the following activities provided for by Rule 14.12.1.1 (to which Rule 14.12 shall continue to apply): a.
+RD17 Within Areas 1, 2, 3, and 4 in Appendix 8.10.3023 East Papanui Outline Development Plan: a. subdivision and land use activities, other than the following a.
 The subdivision and land use consent application shall be processed together. b.
-The joint subdivision and land consent application shall be accompanied by a Neighbourhood Plan which shall cover a minimum area of 4ha and address the matters set out at Rule 8.6.13. c.
-The joint subdivision and land use consent application a.
+The joint subdivision and land consent application shall be accompanied by a Neighbourhood Plan which shall cover a a.
 Rule 8.7.4 and b.
-The matters set out in Appendix 8.10.30.23.C a.
+The matters set out in Appendix 8.10.30-23.C a.
 Rule 8.8.15.1(a) to Rule 8.8.15.13 except Rule 8.8.15.7 and Rule 8.8.15.12. b.
-Whether the development is exemplary, including whether it: i.
-Provides for neighbourhood design that supports the principles of universal access; ii.
-Results in
+Whether the development is exemplary, including whether it: